The Stickler Weekly 265 Solution

 The structure of the answer involves either letters placed outside other letters, or letters placed inside other letters.
 Which type of container clue is determined by an appropriate container indicator.

-A word or series of words that signify a mixing-up of letters.
+A word or series of words that signify the position of wordplay elements in the answer.

 The answer is found by butting together parts defined in the wordplay.
 There may be some positional indicators that change the order of these parts.